-- < > Angle brackets are used in file specifications (see "File Specifications," earlier in this chapter). - The apostrophe, also called a single quotation mark, is used to designate keyboard literals and to enter parameter values containing spaces (see Section 4, "Troubleshooting"). - The asterisk is a wild-card character (see " and ?
-Wild-Card Characters," in Section 3). - @ The at-symbol designates the contents of a file as a parameter value (see "Listing Files," in Section 3). - \ The backslash is used for MS-DOS file specifications with ClusterShare and the PC Emulator. - { } Braces are used in file specifications (see "File Specifications," earlier in this chapter). - ^ The circumflex is used to append a password to a file specification (see "File Specifications," earlier in this section).

-- !
-The exclamation point is used in path settings and file specifications to designate a volume located on the server. - ?
-The question mark is a wild-card character (see " and ?
-Wild-Card Characters," in Section 3). - [] Square brackets are used in file specifications (see "File Specifications," earlier in this chapter). - / The slash is reserved for use with hierarchical file systems. - ~ The tilde is an exclusionary wild-card character (see the CTOS Executive Reference Manual).
+< > Angle brackets are used in file specifications (see "File Specifications," earlier in this section). , The apostrophe, also called a single quotation mark, is used to designate keyboard-literal symbols and to enter parameter values containing spaces (see "Entering Multiple-Word Parameter Values" and "Typing Symbols," in Section 4).
+The asterisk is a wild-card character (see " and ?
+Wild-Card Characters," in Section 4). @ The at-symbol designates the contents of a file as a parameter value (see "Listing Files," in Section 4). \ The backslash is used for MS-DOS file specifications with ClusterShare and PC emulator software. () Braces are used in file specifications (see "File Specifications," earlier in this section). ^ The circumflex is used to append a password to a file specification (see "File Specifications," earlier in this section). !
+The exclamation point is used in path settings and file specifications to designate a volume located on the server. ?
+The question mark is a wild-card character (see " and?
+Wild-Card Characters," in Section 4). [] Square brackets are used in file specifications (see "File Specifications," earlier in this section). / The slash is reserved for use with hierarchical file systems. ~ The tilde is an exclusionary wild-card character (see the CTOS Executive Reference Manual).